AFElement.GetEventFrames Method (AFSearchMode, Object, Object, String, AFCategory, AFElementTemplate, AFSortField, AFSortOrder, Int32, Int32)

 The event frame name filter string used for finding objects.The query string (or match pattern) can include regular characters and wildcard characters.
 Regular characters must match exactly the characters specified in the query string.
 Wildcard characters can be matched with arbitrary fragments of the query string.
 Wildcard characters can be escaped using the single backslash (\) character.
 Use a double backslash (\\) to match a single backslash.
 The syntax of the query string has the following rules:

-- If null or empty string, then everything will be matched.
+- If or empty string, then everything will be matched.

 - If no wildcards, then an exact match on the query string is performed.